-- The limited personal liability of shareholders doesn’t extend to directors in full.
-If you, as a director, fail to carry out your statutory duties (they’re set in the Corporations Act), you may be personally sued for breach of duty
+- The limited personal liability of shareholders doesn’t extend to directors.
+If you, as a director, fail to carry out your statutory duties (they’re set in the Companies Act), you may be personally sued for breach of duty

 Given the highest marginal tax rate for individuals is 47% (including the Medicare Levy) and the company tax rate for Small Business Entities dropping to 25% in the 2022 financial year, it may be tempting to reduce your income tax by moving from a sole trader to a company.
 However, the ATO may well consider this tax evasion if there is no other “Genuine” reason for the restructure.